michaelblyons/SublimeText-DashDoc/README.md

 # [Sublime Text Docset][self]

 [Dash][] and [Zeal][] docset for [Sublime Text][st]’s official [documentation][st-docs].
-There is also a small docset for Sublime Merge.
+There is also a small docset for [Sublime Merge][sm].

 ## Installation

 Download from GitHub Releases or build yourself with the instructions below.

-- If you have a `sublime-text.docset.tgz` from GitHub, extract it somewhere.
+- If you have a `docset-bundle.zip` from GitHub, extract it somewhere.
 - If you build yourself, `sublime-text.docset` will be in the `out` folder.

 We hope to have a distribution channel [eventually][distribution].

 ### Install a local folder to Dash

+It may be possible to just double-click `sublime-text.docset`, but that hasn't been tested.
+If that doesn't work:

 1. Open Dash.
 1. <kbd>Cmd</kbd>+<kbd>,</kbd>